mlsteele/blog.milessteele.com/posts/2013-07-07-hiding-djangos-secret-key.md

 ---
 title: Hiding Django's Secret Key
 author: Miles Steele
+description: Tutorial for securing a secret key with Django.
 ---

 Django uses a [secret key](https://docs.djangoproject.com/en/1.5/ref/settings/#std:setting-SECRET_KEY) for many of its security features.
 This secret key should **not** be checked into version control.
 There are many ways to factor out the secret key; here's the one I use.